wasiejen/Free-Snap-Tap/README.md

 All Tap Groups, Rebinds and Macros/Aliases are saved in an external file (default `FSTconfig.txt`) and can be edited directly.

 **Tap Groups**
-- Mutually exclusive keys - the most recent key press will always be priotized; constantly pressed keys will be repressed if others keys are released again (snap tap).
+- Mutually exclusive keys - the most recent key press will always be prioritized; constantly pressed keys will be repressed if others keys are released again (snap tap).
-- Multiple Keys seperated by commas - `w,s`,`a,d` or `1,2,3,4`.
+- Multiple Keys separated by commas - `w,s`,`a,d` or `1,2,3,4`.
 Each key without modifiers.

 **Rebinds**
-- Directly replaces one key with another and supress the original key.
+- Directly replaces one key with another and suppress the original key.
 Windows keys, caps_lock and other keys can be remapped.
 Helpful for games that do not or only partly support rebinding ingame.
-- 2 keys seperates by `:`. `c : ctrl`, `+p : +mouse_right`.
+- 2 keys separates by `:`. `c : ctrl`, `+p : +mouse_right`.
 Replacement key will be evaluated in Tap Groups and in Triggers for Macros.
-Source/Trigger Key will be supressed and not evaluated.
+Source/Trigger Key will be suppressed and not evaluated.

 **Macros/Aliases**
 - A trigger will play a sequence of key_events (presses, releases) with custom delay for each key.
 Supports key prohibition - key not allowed to be pressed to trigger the trigger combination.
-- 2 Key Groups (Keys seperated by comma) seperated by `:`.
+- 2 Key Groups (Keys separated by comma) separated by `:`.
 - First group will be the trigger combination (one key or more), second group is the key sequence to be played.

 Comments work with `#` for line comment, single key commenting out and comment after key sequence.
-String representation or vk-codes (virtual keyboard codes — list in py file) can also be used.
+String representation or vk-codes (virtual keyboard codes — list in vk_codes.py file) can also be used.

 ## Examples for Tap Groups